NorfairKing/hastory/README.md

 When you restart your shell (for example by restarting your terminal), you should see history accumulating in `.hastory/commandhistory.log`.

+Note: Feel free to make sure that `hastory generate-gather-wrapper-script` is actually code that you actually want to run.

 ## Frequency-based directory changes

 > The ease of performing a task should be proportional to its frequency.